Childhood Practice HNC @ SCQF Level 7

 This programme is a nationally recognised qualification for people who want to work in a variety of early learning and childcare settings, supporting children and young people with varying needs.

-The central focus of this programme is to provide you with a deep understanding of working with children and young people and develop your ability to apply theory into your practice, including the importance of anti-discriminatory practice.
+The focus of this programme is to provide students an opportunity to understand current Early Learning and Childcare practice and especially within a regional context.
+The course also provides placements to support your ability to apply theoretical knowledge into your practice.
 The course aims to cultivate a reflective professional workforce that continuously improves quality practice and attain the practical aptitudes required by a practitioner in the sector.

 The flexibility in the framework of this HNC makes the award suitable for full and part-time learners.